 Gerry Lopez is widely known as the most graceful tube-rider in the history of pro surfing.
-Watching Lopez was to witness his pure reverence for the wave - his fluid acceptance of its shape, speed and thrust.
+Watching Lopez is to witness his pure reverence for the wave - his fluid acceptance of its shape, speed and thrust.
+Through him, you could actually see the movement of the wave more clearly.
+He didn't try to dominate the wave.
+He allowed the wave to ride through him.

-Born in Honolulu, Lopez began surfing at the age of 9, and won the Junior Hawaiian State Championships in 1966.
+Born in Honolulu 1948, Gerry began surfing at the age of 9, and won the Junior Hawaiian State Championships in 1966.
 He was a three-time finalist in the state titles (1968, 1969, and 1972), and a finalist in the U.S. Championships in 1969 and 1970.
 In the 1970s, Lopez’ masterful handling of the merciless Banzai Pipeline earned him the nickname “Mr. Pipeline.”
 And in 1972 and 1973, Lopez won two back-to-back Pipeline Master contests.

 In 1970, Lopez created Lightning Bolt surfboards.
 Their sleek shape changed the face of modern surfing.
 Lopez continues to shape boards and snowboards in Bend, Oregon where he now lives with his wife and son.

-With a spirit of aloha, Gerry Lopez agreed to share his thoughts on how yoga surfed into his life in 1968, and how his life has flowed along ever since.
+With the true spirit of aloha, Gerry Lopez agreed to share his thoughts on how yoga surfed into his life, and how his life has flowed along ever since.

 Yoga comes into people’s lives exactly when it’s supposed to.
 For some people, it can circle around any number of times before it sinks in.
 It’s a timing thing.
 I think yoga comes into your life when you are ready for it to be a part of your life.
 And, at that point, if you accept it, yoga is there for good … forever.